Mayureshrone/PRODIGY_DS_01/README.md

 __How to Run__

 1. Open the notebook in [Google Colab](https://colab.research.google.com/).
+2. Insert the csv file given in repository.
-2. Run all cells to:
+3. Run all cells to:
    - Load the dataset
    - Filter for a specific country
    - Plot the bar chart
-3. You can change the `country_name` variable to visualize other countries.
+4. You can change the `country_name` variable to visualize other countries.

 __Contact__